warigroup/warihash_public_api/README.md

 # WariHash Public API
-This is a repository that documents WariHash's public API.
-The API allows anyone to interface with WarihHash.
+This is a repository that documents WariHash's public REST JSON API.
+The API allows anyone to interface with and read data from WarihHash.
+Our endpoint is located at https://api.warihash.com and methods can be accessed for example via https://api.warihash.com/method_name

 ## Authentication